Asymptotic stability and regularity of solutions for a magnetoelastic system in bounded domains: Abstract

 \section{Abstract}

 We prove the existence of strong time-periodic solutions and their asymptotic stability with the total energy of the perturbations decaying to zero at an exponential decay rate as $t \rightarrow \infty$ for a semilinear (nonlinearly coupled) magnetoelastic system in bounded, simply connected, three-dimensional domain.
 The mathematical model includes a mechanical dissipation and a periodic forcing function of period $T$.
 In the second part of the paper, we consider a magnetoelastic system in the form of a semilinear initial boundary value problem in a bounded, simply-connected two-dimensional domain.
 We use LaSalle invariance principle to obtain results on the asymptotic behavior of solutions.
-This second result was obtained for the system under the action of only one dissipation (the natural dissipation of the system).\\ keywords: magnetoelastic, periodic solutions, asymptotic stability\\ MSC 2010: 35B10, 35B40,35B35, 35L71, 74F15
+This second result was obtained for the system under the action of only one dissipation (the natural dissipation of the system). keywords: magnetoelastic system, asymptotic stability, periodic solutions MSC2010: 35B10, 35B40, 35B35, 35L71, 74F15\footnote{The author gratefully acknowledges the financial support of CNPq \\(Proc.
+201247/2010-0).}